 - Become a sous chef

-- Research and apply to executive chef jobs
+- Research and apply for executive chef jobs

 4. Set a timeline

-Outlining specific action items is a great strategy to achieve your goals, but there’s another component that’s required to bring it all together: a timeline.
+Outlining specific action items is a great strategy for achieving your goals, but another component is required to bring it all together: a timeline.
 Some of your action items probably need to happen in a particular order, while others can be done concurrently.

 Based on your ideal timing and how long you expect each action item to take, lay out a series of deadlines for your list.
 Here’s an example: